-This week I was honored to speak as part of a panel moderated by Corinne Sawers, Co-CEO of Turing Talent, on building remote tech teams.
-Joining me on the panel were Emoke Starr, VP of People at Benchling, Martha Bitar, Director of Business Development at HoneyBook.
+This week I spoke as part of a panel moderated by Corinne Sawers, Co-CEO of Turing Talent, on building remote teams, in particular, building remote tech teams.
+Emoke Starr, VP of People at Benchling, Martha Bitar, Director of Business Development at HoneyBook, joined me on the panel.

-I primarily build remote engineering teams since product development, R&D and engineering is what I tend to do most – but the themes discussed apply to other types of teams as well.
-Remote teams have become a reality for many tech companies– and will only become more prevalent as the competition for local labor increases, the range of hourly rates for global tech labor continues to widen, and companies of all sizes increase their global footprint.
+I primarily build remote engineering teams since product development, R&D and engineering is what I tend to do most.
+However, the themes discussed apply to other types of teams as well.
+Building remote teams has become a reality for many tech companies.
+This will only become more prevalent as the competition for local labor increases, the range of hourly rates for global tech labor continues to widen, and companies of all sizes increase their global footprint.

 Collectively (and individually), my co-panelists and I have experienced all sides of this – including successes and failures.
 Some of the practical topics we discussed included the following.